 Invensys Plc (ISYS), the British software and meters maker, said it held takeover talks with Emerson Electric Co.
-(EMR) and other potential suitors, and the negotiations ended without agreement.
+(EMR:US) and other potential suitors, and the negotiations ended without agreement.

 The talks were “highly preliminary,” the London-based company said in a statement today.